ch4nely/Python-Project/README.md

 This project demonstrates:
 - Working with stock market data using yfinance
 - Creating interactive web applications with Streamlit
-- Data analysis and visualization with pandas and matplotlib
+- Data analysis and visualization with pandas, matplotlib, and seaborn
 - Financial concepts like moving averages, returns, and volatility
 - Python programming including functions, error handling, and data visualization
+- Comprehensive validation and testing methodologies
+- Professional code organization and documentation

 ## Edge Cases and Behavior